saehaana/OS-Simulator/README.md

 This is a semester long project where students are to simulate an operating system by means of a program.
 Done in any language of choosing, the operating system simulator was worked on in three phases and consisted of four main components.

-Phase 1 - Process Management:
+Phase 1 - Process Management: Handling of all resource allocation and scheduling; anything related to CPU and its processes.

-Phase 2 - Memory Management:
+Phase 2 - Memory Management: Handling of all memory allocation and deallocation associated with process operations.

-Phase 3 - Bonus and GUI:
+Phase 3 - Bonus and GUI: GUI will be implementation of a front end system using javaFX rather than console based print statements used in phase 1 and 2.

 How To Run